Dinakar-Dasari/kubernetes/volumes.md

         + ReclaimPolicy: What to do when PVC is deleted
   + You're deploying MySQL in Kubernetes.
   +   You:
-  +   Create a PVC for 10Gi of storage.
+    +   Create a PVC for 10Gi of storage and mention storage class name.
+    +   There will a yaml file with the storage class name with kind storage.
     +   It uses a StorageClass backed by AWS EBS (or) if created manually then it refers that PV.
     +   Kubernetes creates a new EBS disk.
     +   Pod uses the PVC → writes data to the EBS disk.
     +   Pod dies?
 Data still there.
 Pod moves?
 Data is reattached.

+**How it works (flow):**
+ + Developer creates a PVC and specifies storageClassName: fast-ssd
+ + Kubernetes looks for a StorageClass named fast-ssd yaml file.
+   + PVC has a storageClassName, Kubernetes directly asks the provisioner in that StorageClass to create a new PV.
+ + The StorageClass contains a provisioner (like kubernetes.io/aws-ebs or kubernetes.io/gce-pd) and parameters (e.g., disk type = gp2).
+ + Kubernetes contacts the provisioner → creates a new volume on the cloud{aws) → automatically creates a PV → binds it to the PVC.
+ + The user will mention the PVC Name in the deployment file
+ + `PVC created → Kubernetes sees storageClassName → calls provisioner → provisioner creates volume → new PV object is created → PVC binds to that PV.`

++ **Without StorageClass → PVs must exist beforehand (static provisioning).**
++ **With StorageClass → PVC can trigger dynamic provisioning.
+Kubernetes will ask the underlying cloud/storage system to create a PV automatically that matches the PVC request.**
 +  PV --> cluster level
 +  PVC --> Name Space level
++  storageclass --> cluster level
 +  EKS admins control cluster level objects(PV).
 +  As a roboshop devops engineer, you need a disk to be created for your application,
 +  we will raise a ticket for this.
 5 GB, filesystem type(ext4), etc..it is approved by roboshop team lead/delivery lead.
 Storage team also checks this and it is approved their team leader.